huggingface/blog/hf-bitsandbytes-integration.md

 While these basic techniques enable us to quantize transformers, they usually lead to a drop in accuracy for larger models.
 The bnb-int8 implementation that we integrated into our transformers and accelerate libraries is the first technique that does not degrade performance even for large models with 176B parameters, such as BLOOM.
 How does this work?

-# Mixed int8 matrix multiplication for Large Language Models
+# A gentle summary of mixed int8 matrix multiplication for Large Language Models

 Authors have demonstrated how crucial it is to comprehend the scale-dependent emergent properties of transformers in order to understand why traditional quantization fails for big models.
 They demonstrate that performance deterioration is caused by outlier features.
 Together, let's look at how this works step by step.